 In the way that you stick you hand into your jeans pockets and find an unexpected high denomination bill neatly folded-up, we find that VMware has announced entered into a definitive agreement to acquire Wanova and in turn integrate their Mirage desktop management product into VMware’s End-User Computing (EUC) portfolio.

-VMware have announced the upcoming acquisition of Wanova.
-The combination of VMware View and Wanova Mirage will be an an industry first pairing that could well dramatically redefine the VDI market.
+This acquisition does indeed represent a very exciting and strategic addition for VMware.
+The combination of VMware View and Wanova Mirage will be an an industry first pairing that could well dramatically redefine the VDI market: and first because there are no other products that operate like Mirage.
 It is increasingly common to find vendors acknowledging that a VDI-only solution is not enough.
 Citrix know it.
+Desktone know it.
 Quest know it.
-Desktone know it.
+Virtual Bridges know it.
 We’ve critiqued before that by having a VDI only view, VMware doesn’t “get” desktops.
-With their Wanova acquisition VMware gets desktops.
+With their Wanova acquisition VMware is no longer restricted to only delivering centrally hosted virtual desktops.

 One week after Austin, TX-based Virtual Bridges Inc. announced that IBM is using its flagship VERDE solution to provide virtual desktop management and provisioning capabilities for the IBM Cloud Service Provider Platform, and just days after Desktone Inc. launched release 3.0 of its desktop cloud management service; Virtual Bridges is back in the news again with its announcement today of VERDE 5.